2020 Ford Transit 250 High Roof Extended Camper Van for Sale in Boulder, Colorado in Front of Mountains – The Vansmith

 • Contract Length – Monthly agreements offer flexibility but can be more expensive than long-term contracts.

-Here in Boulder—where The Vansmith calls home—storage prices fall into the national mid-to-high range.
+Here in Boulder - where The Vansmith calls home - storage prices fall into the middle to upper range across the country.

 • Outdoor Uncovered: $95–$120/month